What's this comic about?

 Where did you get the idea for Precocious?

 They say write what you know!
 I did attend a school for the gifted for a year, in a combined 3rd and 4th grade class.
 In 6th grade, I again was in a gifted-only class.
 The layout of the 6th grade classroom was nearly identical to the Precocious classroom.
-(For those interested, I sat in Kaitlyn's seat.)
+(For those interested, I believe I sat in the Xander/Ursula seat.)
 I spent my life in the honors bubble, with the warped outlook that came from it.
 When I first tried to create a comic, it was inevitable that Precocious would come out!

 When did you start?